 - Enter the appropriate MAC Address into the MAC Address field.
 The format of the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
-For example: 00-0A-EB-00-07-8A. - 2.
-Enter a simple description of the wireless station in the Description field.
+For example: 00-0A-EB-B0-00-0B. - 2.
+Give a simple description for the wireless station in the Description field.
 For example: Wireless station A. - 3.
-Status Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
+Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to save this entry.